How Long Do You Have to Seek Medical Treatment after an Accident in New York?

 Third, leaving a longer period of time between the accident and the medical treatment opens the door for the insurance company to claim that you sustained your injuries after the accident.
 By making this argument, the insurance company hopes to deflect liability for the full extent of your injuries.
 It is always best to leave as little doubt as possible when it comes to who caused your injuries.

-Common Accident Injuries that Require Medical Treatment
+Common Accident Injuries that Require Medical Treatment in New York

-No matter how forceful an accident may be, any collision has the potential to cause serious or even lethal injuries to everyone involved.
+No matter how forceful an accident may be, any collision or incident has the potential to cause serious or even lethal injuries to everyone involved.
 While victims may be able to tell immediately what hurts, some of these injuries may not present themselves for days or even weeks after the accident.
 Below are just some of the most common injuries that accident victims may sustain that can worsen without immediate medical treatment.

 Broken Bones